oasisprotocol/oasis-sdk/client-sdk/ts-web/core/README.md

 [`oasis-node`](https://github.com/oasisprotocol/oasis-core/tree/master/go/oasis-node)'s gRPC
 services.
 Mostly leave the protocol and formats be, and don't create too much abstraction over it.
+Aim to create a library that will take less work to maintain when oasis-core changes.
+The target audience is developers who are already familiar with oasis-core.

 ## Inventory of what's here